cloudbase/cloudbase-init/doc/source/services.rst

 The metadata is provided on a config-drive (vfat or iso9660) with the label cidata or CIDATA.

-The folder structure for NoCloud is:
+The default folder structure for NoCloud is:

   * /user-data
   * /meta-data

 The user-data and meta-data files respect the EC2 metadata service format.

+The names of the meta-data and user-data files can be configured.

 Capabilities: